-Tatitlek Coho Salmon Release

-Restoration Project 96127 Annual Report

-Study History: The project effort was initiated in 1995.
-The project effort has continued under Restoration Project 96127, the subject of this annual report.
-Fiscal year 1996 is the second of five seasons for this project, which will be closed out with a final report prepared in fiscal year 1999.

-Abstract: As a result of this ongoing project, it continues to move forward to create a run of coho salmon for subsistence use in Boulder Bay, near Tatitlek, Alaska.
-The Solomon Gulch Hatchery continues to be responsible for the taking of eggs (enough to produce 50,000 smolt) and smolt production (standard fish culture practices are utilized to incubate the eggs and rear the resultant fry).
+Alaska Department of Fish and Game Habitat and Restoration Division 333 Raspberry Road Anchorage, Alaska 99518 April 1998 Tatitlek Coho Salmon Release Restoration Project 97127 Annual Report Study History: The project effort was initiated in 1995.
+The project effort has continued under Restoration Project 96127, and in 1997 under Restoration Project 97127, the subject of this annual report.
+Fiscal year 1997 is the third of five seasons for this project, which will be closed out with a final report prepared in fiscal year 1999.
+Abstract: This ongoing project continues to move forward to create a run of coho salmon for subsistence use in Boulder Bay, near Tatitlek, Alaska.
+The Solomon Gulch Hatchery continues to be responsible for the taking of eggs (approximately 20,000 each year and smolt production (standard fish culture practices are utilized to incubate the eggs and rear the resultant fry).
 The village of Tatitlek is then responsible for imprinting and releasing the smolt into the wild.
 Approximately 2,000 to 3,000 adult coho salmon return to Boulder Bay for subsistence harvesting.
 The residents of Tatitlek are beginning to notice increasing numbers of returning salmon which will insure subsistence recovery.
 Key Words: Coho salmon, egg taking, smolt production, subsistence recovery.
+Project Data: (will be addressed in the final report) Citation: